The Ickeny Collection: East Anglian Museum of Magic and Mythology logo

 Image promoting Val's new book, with a witch's altar, a skull with wings and a pumpkin.

-Val Thomas' new book, Hallowtide: A Dark Devotional, will soon be available to order from Troy Books!
+Val Thomas' new book, Hallowtide: A Dark Devotional, is available to order from Troy Books!

 The book explores the sacred days between Hallowe’en and Martinmas, a moment of the year which offers a deep well of dark magic.
 It is illustrated by Alice Kerridge-Crick.